Chart Color Schemes

 Payneham South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Payneham South is notably high, with 37.8% of residents aged 15 and above holding university qualifications as of the latest data point.
-This compares favourably to state (SA) and Greater Adelaide averages of 25.7% and 28.9%, respectively.
+Educational attainment in Payneham South is notably higher than broader averages.
+Among residents aged 15 and above, 37.8% have university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
 Bachelor degrees are the most common at 24.0%, followed by postgraduate qualifications at 10.1% and graduate diplomas at 3.7%.
-Vocational credentials are also prevalent, with 26.1% of residents aged 15 and above holding such qualifications – advanced diplomas at 9.5% and certificates at 16.6%.
+Vocational credentials are also prominent, with 26.1% of residents holding such qualifications, including advanced diplomas (9.5%) and certificates (16.6%).

-Educational participation is notably high in the area, with 29.5% of residents currently enrolled in formal education as of the latest figures available.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.
 This includes 9.3% in tertiary education, 8.6% in primary education, and 5.6% pursuing secondary education.

 Frequently Asked Questions - Education